SEI-ATL/project2-ideas/README.md

     C. Would I only need a more basic music API if I'm going to be searching by frequency profile?
 Or would I need something like the "fingerprint" in AcoustId?

     D. Is it too complex to directly search for matching frequency profiles?
-Or could I just
+Or could I just find a way to narrowly compare different songs?

 2. Something that explores an EEG data set: https://openneuro.org/public/datasets